 After years of working the rank and file of kitchen life, David’s true love for food blossomed under the tutelage of Chef Keith Pooler at Harvest.
 It was at Harvest that David learned the value of seasonal cooking with locally sourced ingredients.
 He developed relationships with local farmers and purveyors and respects the labor of love that goes into their products.
 These were lessons he brought with him when he joined the team at CBC in the summer of 2008.
 Since then he’s continuously sought new and meaningful relationships within his culinary world.
 When not in the kitchen at the CBC, he’s at home cooking for his family and thinking about his next beer.

 Will Meyers, Brewmaster

-Will homebrewed his first beer twenty years ago and has subsequently enjoyed a twenty year-long career at CBC.
+Will homebrewed his first beer in 1990 and has subsequently enjoyed a brewing career at CBC since 1993.
 In addition to his authentic interpretations of traditional beers, he crafts unique, adventuresome beers – some of which reference ancient brews of the world and others which break new ground in the art of brewing.
-His focus on experimentation and the development of CBC’s infamous Barrel Cellar have placed him at the forefront of America’s artisanal brewers.
-Away from the brewery he is an accomplished home cook, avid reader, winemaker, and sick snowboarder.
+His focus on experimentation in the Craft – including the development of CBC’s infamous Barrel Cellar and innovations in wild fermentations, barrel aging, and sour beer production – have placed him at the forefront of America’s artisanal brewers.
+Away from the brewery he is an accomplished home cook, avid reader and world traveler, sake brewer and winemaker, and sick snowboarder.